sbt/sbt/src/sphinx/Detailed-Topics/Artifacts.rst

       previous.copy(`type` = "bundle")
     }

-The generated artifact name is determined by the `artifactName` setting.
+The generated artifact name is determined by the :key:`artifactName` setting.
 This setting is of type
 `(ScalaVersion, ModuleID, Artifact) => String`.
 The ScalaVersion argument provides the full Scala version String and the binary